 Introduction

 The pancreas is an accessory organ of digestion known to have dual functions in the endocrine and exocrine systems.
-It is necessary for the hydrolysis of macromolecules, including proteins, carbohydrates, and fats (in combination with bile from the common bile duct).
+This organ is necessary for the hydrolysis of macromolecules, including proteins, carbohydrates, and fats (in combination with bile from the common bile duct).
 The pancreas has a main pancreatic duct running through the length of it, an accessory duct, and many various cell types.
 The ducts can become blocked, or they can be genetically deformed.
 During constant inflammation, scarring and fibrosis of the ducts lead to permanent damage to many structures, impairing their secretory functions.

 Chronic pancreatitis is a progressive inflammatory disease of the pancreas that affects both functions of the pancreas.
 For example, when the exocrine function is affected, patients present with pancreatic insufficiency, steatorrhea, and weight loss.
 Pancreatic insufficiency results when greater than 90% of the organ is damaged.
 The incidence depends on the severity of the disease and can be as high as 85% in severe chronic pancreatitis.
-On the other hand, impairment of the endocrine function of the pancreas eventually results in pancreatogenic diabetes (Type 3c diabetes).
+On the other hand, impairment of the endocrine function of the pancreas eventually results in pancreatogenic diabetes (type 3c diabetes).

 Etiology